Senior Director, Philanthropic Partnerships

 Compensation: The compensation range for this position is $155,000 - $185,000 and is commensurate with experience.
 The Center for Justice Innovation offers an excellent benefits package including comprehensive healthcare with a national network, free basic dental coverage, vision insurance, short-term and long-term disability, life insurance, and flexible spending accounts including commuter FSA.
 We prioritize mental health care for our staff and offer services like Talkspace and Ginger through our healthcare plans.
 We offer a 403(b) retirement plan with a two-to-one employer contribution up to 5%.

-The Center for Justice Innovation is an equal opportunity employer.
-We are committed to fostering an inclusive and diverse workplace, and as such, we do not discriminate on the basis of race, color, religion, gender identity, gender expression, pregnancy, national origin, age, military service eligibility, veteran status, sexual orientation, marital status, disability, or any other category protected by law.
-We strongly encourage and welcome applications from women, people of color, members of the lesbian, gay, bisexual, and transgender communities, as well as individuals with prior contact with the criminal justice system.
-Our aim is to create a supportive and respectful environment where every individual, irrespective of their background or identity, feels valued and included.
+The Center for Justice Innovation is an equal opportunity employer committed to fostering an inclusive and diverse workplace.
+We do not discriminate based on race, color, religion, gender identity, gender expression, pregnancy, national origin, age, military service eligibility, veteran status, sexual orientation, marital status, disability, or any other category protected by law.
+We strongly encourage and welcome applications from women, people of color, members of the LGBTQ+ community, and individuals with prior contact with the criminal justice system.
+Our goal is to create a supportive and respectful environment where everyone, regardless of background or identity, feels valued and included.

-In compliance with federal law, all persons hired will be required to verify identity and eligibility to work in the United States and to complete an employment eligibility verification document form upon hire.
-Kindly refer to the job posting for the relevant contact information.
-If the contact details are not provided, we kindly ask that you refrain from making inquiries via phone or email, as only shortlisted candidates will be contacted.
+In compliance with federal law, all hires must verify their identity and eligibility to work in the United States and complete the required employment verification form upon hire.
+Please refer to the job posting for relevant contact information.
+If contact details are not provided, we kindly ask that you refrain from inquiries via phone or email, as only shortlisted candidates will be contacted.